 Adding extensions is very simple.
 Click on the three dots in the top right of the Chrome browser, then select More Tools > Extensions from the drop down menu and search for one you want to use.
 Alternatively you can visit the Google Chrome Store and browse the various Extensions on offer.

-Here are the best extensions you should be using in Google Chrome.
-Don’t run them all, mind, as they’ll slow it down.
-Pick your favourites from this great bunch.
+To aid you in your search, here are the best ones you should be using in Google Chrome.
+One tip: Don’t run them all, mind, as they’ll slow down the browser.
+Instead, pick your favourites from this great bunch.

 If you can remember your username and password for every one of your online accounts, we’re willing to bet it’s because you use the same one for all of them.

 That’s really bad from a security point of view, clearly, and LastPass is one of the best utilities you can get to kick the habit.

 It isn’t just a Chrome extension: it works on iOS, Android and in other browsers so you can retrieve your login details from any of your devices.
 And that’s the sort of convenience you’ll need if you’re to stop using 123456789 every time you’re asked to pick a new password.

 LastPass will auto-fill your username and password and offer to change duplicate passwords automatically where possible, and generate strong ones that you don’t have to remember.

 A free trial lets you see if a password manager is what you need, but if you want to use LastPass on all your devices you'll need the Premium tier which costs £33 / $36 per year.
 Money well spent.